MikeGillotti/chronoref/README.md

 # ChronoRef
-A simple tool designed for timed art studies.
+A simple stand-alone application designed for timed art studies.

 If you have any feedback, please leave a comment [here.](https://github.com/MikeGillotti/chronoref/discussions)